banzaicloud/jwt-to-rbac/README.md

 ### Context

 For authentication we use [Dex](https://github.com/dexidp/dex) with the LDAP and GitHub connectors.
-The users in LDAP have group memberships, GitHub users can member of a team in organization and Dex issues a JWT token containing these memberships.
+The users in LDAP have group memberships, GitHub users can be members of a team in an organization and Dex issues a JWT token containing these memberships.
 The JWT-to-RBAC project can create `ServiceAccount`, `ClusterRoles` and `ClusterroleBindings` based on JWT tokens.
 When we create a new `ServiceAccount` K8s automatically generates a `service account token`.

 For more information and context please read the [Provider agnostic authentication and authorization in Kubernetes](https://banzaicloud.com/blog/k8s-rbac/) post.